MyTB444/2D-Platformer-Final-Year-Project/diary.md

 We now have a goblinminiboss.
 It has two separate attacks.
 The fighting arena inside the new map is also implemented.
 Overall enemy AI is improved.
 -16/02/2025
 I now have a detailed boss fight.
 I also want one of my levels to be movement based.
 I have started working on the cloud map and added many traps around.I will implement an inventory system and add double jump boots as the reward of this map.
+-17/02/2025
+I am adding more enemies to the game.
+I now have a fully implemented mermaid enemy.
+It jumps and dahsed towards jack.
+I also have a firemage which cannot be killed yet.
+It could be the final boss of the game.
+The clouds map is full of traps, mermaids and the fire mage is shooting fireballs towards jack.
+It is quite hard to get trough!